Jobeso/react-native-whatsapp-stickers/README.md

 1. Open up `android/app/src/main/java/[...]/MainActivity.java`

-- Add `import com.reactlibrary.RNWhatsAppStickersPackage;` to the imports at the top of the file
+- Add `import com.jobeso.RNWhatsAppStickers.RNWhatsAppStickersPackage;` to the imports at the top of the file
 - Add `new RNWhatsAppStickersPackage()` to the list returned by the `getPackages()` method

 2. Append the following lines to `android/settings.gradle`: